Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The values of the fields SHALL be as follows:

+Note: This matches the definitiuon in [[!ISOBMFF]] but is simply re-worded into an [[!MPEGDASH]] context to better guide implementations in choosing the correct values.

 : `reference_ID`
 :: The `track_ID` of the track that contains the data of this [=representation=].